zold-io/wts.zold.io/README.md

   * `GET /usd_rate`: returns current rate of ZLD in USD.

+  * `GET /txn.json`: retrieves a single transaction details in JSON, expecting `tid` as a single query parameter (wallet ID + `:` + transaction ID).
+    However, this information is not secure enough.
+This is just the data from the "general ledger," don't rely on it.

 These entry points, just like the `/do-pay` explained above, are asynchronous.
 In each of them you should expect `200` response with the `X-Zold-Job` header inside.
 Using that job ID you can check the status of the job